Commons Dining Hall

 Laughing Child Farm

-Laughing Child Farm has been the sole provider of sweet potatoes to Bennington College Dining since Fall 2019.
+Laughing Child Farm is the #1 provider of Sweet Potatoes to Bennington College Dining

 Meal Plan Information